stephroche/RhinoInsideCadwork/docs/2_Elements/Elements.en.md

 ## Beam

-Die Komponente **Beam** generiert einen Stab in cadwork.
+The **Beam** component generates a beam in cadwork.
-Nebst dem verpflichtenden Geometrie Input, stehen optional die Möglichkeiten **Axis, CwAttr, StdAttr** zur Verfügung.
+In addition to the mandatory geometry input, the options **Axis, CwAttr, StdAttr** are optionally available.

 ![Backup Text](../img/beam.png "Beam"){: style="width:600px"}

-Mit einem Rechtsklick auf das Icon kann im Kontext-Menü die Option **Cadwork Preview, Bake to Cadwork, Bake all to Cadwork** gewählt werden.
-Dies ermöglicht das Auslesen von Bauteilachsen.
+With a right click on the icon the option **Cadwork Preview, Bake to Cadwork, Bake all to Cadwork** can be selected in the context menu.
+This allows to read out part axes.
 ![Backup Text](../img/beam_bake.png "Beam"){: style="width:600px"}

 ## Panel

-Die Komponente **Panel** generiert eine Platte in cadwork.
+The **Panel** component generates a panel in cadwork.
 ![Backup Text](../img/panel.png "Panel"){: style="width:600px"}

 ## Auxiliary Element

-Die Komponente **AuxVol** generiert ein Hilfsvolumen in cadwork.
+The **AuxVol** component generates an auxiliary volume in cadwork.
 ![Backup Text](../img/auxi.png "Panel"){: style="width:600px"}

 ## Drilling

-Die Komponente **Drilling** generiert einen Bolzen in cadwork.
-Die Komponenten benötigt als Input einen **Punkt 1, Punkt 2, Durchmesser**.
-Die **Bohrungszugabe sowie die Attribute** können optional ergänzt werden.
+The **Drilling** component generates a bolt in cadwork.
+The components needs as input a **Point 1, Point 2, Diameter**.
+The **Drilling allowance as well as the attributes** can be added optionally.

 ![Backup Text](../img/drill.png "Drilling"){: style="width:600px"}